 2020/2/19 Fan-Sian, Lin

 According to the plan of Japan cruies, 4 to 6 transect lines will be sampled in July’s cruise.
-We plan to obtain nanoflagellate and bacteria community at each station and carry out incubation experiments at 3 stations in each transect line (prior: inshore station, offshore station and middle station between inshore and offshore stations).
+We plan to obtain nanoflagellate and bacteria community at each station and carry out incubation experiments at 3 stations in each transect line (priority: inshore station, offshore station and middle station between inshore and offshore stations).

 The experiments of Nanoflagellate and bacteria community (for each station)

-Experiment of species diversity of nanflagellate and bacteria community (DNA)
+Experiment of species diversity of nanoflagellate and bacteria community (DNA)

 Experiment of nanoflagellate abundance (Gluta)